 I’m in the same boat myself.
 I find that most of my girlfriends prefer meeting at various Portland wine bars as opposed to hip cocktail bars (if that’s a sign of getting older, please don’t tell me).

 As such, I’ve explored most of the best wine bars in Portland and wanted to share my personal list of favorites based on firsthand experience.
 Let’s get to it!

 Best Wine Bars in Portland, Oregon

 No matter how extensive your wine knowledge, you’re bound to have a great time at Division Wines.
 Part Portland wine bar, part urban wine shop, this place boasts an impressive selection of more than 800 bottles from all corners of the world.

-The focus is on offering expressive wines, especially from European regions, alongside a thoughtful selection of locally-sourced small plates from.
+The focus is on offering expressive wines, especially from European regions, alongside a thoughtful selection of locally-sourced small plates.
 Expect the usual suspects: playful charcuterie boards, smoked fish and fresh bread from the neighboring bakery.

 We opted for the wine flight during our visit and within one sip realized this as one of the best wine bars in Portland.
 The selection (3 wines, dealer’s choice) was sublime!
 Each wine was more impressive than the last and I enjoyed learning about the unique regions they were sourced from.